mwcz/clayto-hugo/content/posts/059 - How we made Command Line Bash/index.md

 ## How we made it

+Topics to cover.

  - Tech: Vue & Threejs
  - MTL and OBJ files from Eric
    - challenges with UV coords, flat screen instead
-   -
+ - the console
- - console created with textarea -> canvas -> flat screen plane
+   - the technique of: textarea -> canvas -> flat plane
-   - overriding some text editing stuff like copy paste, backspace, left arrow, etc -
+   - overriding some text editing stuff like copy paste, backspace, left arrow, etc
- -
+ - Fire